mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 in orbit about the star or a planet, and movement can be defined with reference to a suitable point.
 Most bodies in a star system orbit in the same general plane, known as the Ecliptic.
-One direction at ninety degrees to the ecliptic is defined by convention as ‘System North’ or ‘Up’ and the other as ‘System South’ or ’Down’.
+One direction at ninety degrees to the ecliptic is defined by convention as 'System North' or 'Up' and the other as 'System South' or 'Down'.

 Most movement within a system is defined in terms of being towards or away from a given body, usually the main world of the system or the star itself.
-The terms ‘In–System’ (towards the inner planets of the star system and the star itself) or ‘Out–System’ (away from the star) are also used.
+The terms 'In–System' (towards the inner planets of the star system and the star itself) or 'Out–System' (away from the star) are also used.
 These are rather general terms but as navigation in three dimensions, whether along an orbital path or a straight line, is a complex business they serve well enough for